curtishiga/Springboard_Intro_to_DS/Handling_Missing_Values/README.md

-# Springboard-3.2---Titanic-Missing-Values
+# Springboard 3.2

+## Titanic-Missing-Values

-This code deals with missing values found in the Titanic dataset found [here](https://www.kaggle.com/c/titanic/data) as part of Springboard's INtroduction to Data Science Curriculum.
+This code deals with missing values found in the Titanic dataset found [here](https://www.kaggle.com/c/titanic/data) as part of Springboard's Introduction to Data Science Curriculum.